Wendelstein7/ARCore-CC/README.md

 local canvas = modules.canvas()
 ```

-Then, we must prepare some calculations for performance reasons.
+Following, we setup some user-dependant variables and we must prepare some calculations for performance reasons.
 ```
+local fov = 80
+local ar = 1.8

 local preparedCanvas = ARCore.prepare(can, fov, ar)
 ```